fwd/database/readme.md

 <h1 align="center">@fwd/database ⚡️</h1>

 > JSON database for NodeJS.
 Stores JSON as files using file system.
-Instead of on big JSON file.
+Instead of one big JSON file.

 ## Install